DECODEproject/whitepaper/architectural_principles.md

 # Architectural Principles

 DECODE is composed of both hardware and software components - each component will adhere to the core architectural principles described below.
-The underlying philosophy adopted is that of the Unix philosophy [Ref: The Art of Unix Programming - Eric S. Raymond] following key principles of modularity, clarity, composition, separation, simplicity, parsimony, transparency, robustness, representation and least surprise.
+The underlying philosophy adopted is that of the Unix philosophy [@Raymond:2003:AUP:829549] following key principles of modularity, clarity, composition, separation, simplicity, parsimony, transparency, robustness, representation and least surprise.

 ## Free and Open source